numpy/numpy/doc/source/reference/simd-optimizations.rst

   it's part of CPU baseline features

-- Argument ``--cpu-baseline`` force enables implied features, e.g. ``--cpu-baseline``\ ="sse42" equivalent to ``--cpu-baseline``\ ="sse sse2 sse3 ssse3 sse41 popcnt sse42"
+- Argument ``--cpu-baseline`` force enables implied features, e.g. ``--cpu-baseline``\ ="sse42" is equivalent to ``--cpu-baseline``\ ="sse sse2 sse3 ssse3 sse41 popcnt sse42"

 - The value of ``--cpu-baseline`` will be treated as "native" if compiler native flag ``-march=native`` or ``-xHost`` or ``QxHost`` is enabled through environment variable ``CFLAGS``

-- The validating process for the requsted optimizations when it comes to ``--cpu-baseline`` isn't strict,
-| For example, if the user requested ``AVX2`` but the compiler doesn't support it
-| then we just skip it and return the maximum optimization that can handle it by
-| the compiler depending on the implied features of ``AVX2``, let us assume `AVX`.
+- The validation process for the requsted optimizations when it comes to ``--cpu-baseline`` isn't strict.
+For example, if the user requested ``AVX2`` but the compiler doesn't support it then we just skip it and return the maximum optimization that the compiler can handle depending on the implied features of ``AVX2``, let us assume `AVX`.

 - The user should always check the final report through the build log to verify the enabled features.